Pleasant Valley Community Park

 This park is scheduled to be fully developed as part of the Greater Clark Parks District program.

-A preliminary master plan was developed in 2005, but has not yet been finalized or approved by the Board of County Councilors.
+A preliminary master plan was developed in 2005, but has not yet been finalized or approved by the Clark County Council.
 Once funding is available, county staff will revisit the master plan with residents and allow for additional input before finalizing the plan.

 The preliminary master plan for this park project includes the following improvements: